Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] From the Security settings of the repository, modify the access control for the user.
 - [x] From the Security settings of the branch, modify the access control for the user.

-- [ ] a deployment group.
-- [ ] a Microsoft-hosted agent.
-- [ ] service hooks.
-- [x] a self-hosted agent.
-- [ ] an External Git service connection.

 ### Your team uses an agile development approach.
 You need to recommend a branching strategy for the team's Git repository.
 The strategy must meet the following requirements.
 Provide the ability to work on multiple independent tasks in parallel.
 Ensure that checked-in code remains in a releasable state always.
 Ensure that new features can be abandoned at any time.
 Encourage experimentation.
 What should you recommend?

 - [ ] a single long-running branch without forking.
 - [ ] multiple long-running branches.
 - [ ] a single fork per team member.
-- [ ] a single long-running branch with multiple short-lived topic branches.
+- [x] a single long-running branch with multiple short-lived topic branches.

 ### You are configuring a release pipeline in Azure DevOps as shown in the exhibit.